Data integration of non-probability and probability samples with deterministic predictive mean matching: Additional simulations

 \begin{itemize} \item Model 1: linear regression with $X_1$ and $X_2$, \item Model 2: linear regression with $(X_1-0.5)^5$ and $X_2^3$, \end{itemize}

 so that for each model, one of the models considered is correctly specified.
 For both PMM estimators without the multiple robust property, we used a linear model with $x_1$ and $x_2$.

 Table \ref{tab-appen-sim-5} contains the results for multiply robust predictive mean matching.
 All linear estimators are characterised by the same bias, SE, RMSE and CR.
 Differences can be observed for the non-linear $Y_2$.
-GLM and the standard PMM A are characterised with the same bias and RMSE, while the addition of multiplicative robustness to the PMM B estimator significantly reduces its bias.
+GLM and the standard PMM B are characterised by similar bias and RMSE, while the addition of multiplicative robustness to the PMM B estimator significantly reduces its bias.
 For the PMM A estimator, it does not matter whether the fitting is done with a linear model with $x_1$ and $x_2$ or with predictions from the two models considered.
-In this limited simulation study none of the models for $Y_2$ reached the nominal coverage rate of 95\%.
-For $Y_2$ the NN estimator is characterised with the lowest RMSE and highest CR.
+In this limited simulation study, none of the models for $Y_2$ reached the nominal coverage rate of 95\%.
+For $Y_2$, the NN estimator is characterised by one of the lowest RMSE values and the highest CR.